pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_5_3a.png

 As with the LAN and WAN, give the new network a name.
-“DMZ” would be good.
+"DMZ" would be good.
 Click **Next**.

 .. image:: /_static/virtualization/esxi_pfs_5_4a.png